-Learning Objectives Content Personal Study Activities 4.1 Apply safety rules for dismantling propellers or propeller systems.
-Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Installing parts on an appropriate table Laboratory notebook: see exercises related to laboratories 4.2 Use the procedure written in the manufacturer's manual for the disassembly Steps to follow: Using the specialized equipment and tools that are recommended in the manual Making sure to record the position marks Removal, inspecting and handling of equipment according to procedures Cleaning, identifying and storing parts according to procedures Recording work done in appropriate documents Laboratory notebook: see exercises related to laboratories
+4-5 4-5-6-7-8.
+Perform propeller disassembly, inspection, repair and assembly Disassembly Learning Objectives Content Personal Study Activities 4.1 Apply safety rules for dismantling propellers or propeller systems.
+Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Installing parts on an appropriate table Laboratory notes and documentation: see exercises related to laboratories in TEAMS 4.2 Use the procedure written in the manufacturer's manual for the disassembly Steps to follow: Using the specialized equipment and tools that are recommended in the manual.
+Making sure to record the position marks.
+Removal, inspecting and handling of equipment according to procedures.
+Cleaning, identifying, and storing parts according to procedures.
+Recording work done in appropriate documents Laboratory notes and documentation: see exercises related to laboratories in TEAMS

-Learning Objectives Content Personal Study Activities 5.1 Apply safety rules for inspecting propellers and propeller systems Steps to follow: Using protective equipment (goggles) Establishing a safety zone Installing parts on an appropriate support (inspection table) Laboratory notebook: see exercises related to laboratories 5.2 Follow the inspection rules in the manufacturer's manual Choosing appropriate tools and gauges based on the inspections to be performed: measuring the angle of incidence, the blade angle, the thickness, the depth, the diameter and performing a visual inspection Carrying out the inspection Laboratory notebook: see exercises related to laboratories 5.3 Analyse the inspection results and the guidelines in relevant documents.
-Comparing the results with the standards in specialized documents and/or logbooks Making a diagnosis that describes the defect Recording inspection maintenance results in appropriate tracking document Laboratory notebook: see exercises related to laboratories
+Inspection Learning Objectives Content Personal Study Activities 5.1 Apply safety rules for inspecting propellers and propeller systems Steps to follow: Using protective equipment (goggles) Establishing a safety zone Installing parts on an appropriate support (inspection table) Laboratory notes and documentation: see exercises related to laboratories in TEAMS 5.2 Follow the inspection rules in the manufacturer's manual Choosing appropriate tools and gauges based on the inspections to be performed: measuring the angle of incidence, the blade angle, the thickness, the depth, the diameter and performing a visual inspection.
+Carrying out the inspection Laboratory notes and documentation: see exercises related to laboratories in TEAMS 5.3 Analyse the inspection results and the guidelines in relevant documents.
+Comparing the results with the standards in specialized documents and/or logbooks Making a diagnosis that describes the defect.
+Recording inspection maintenance results in appropriate tracking document Laboratory notes and documentation: see exercises related to laboratories in TEAMS

-Learning Objectives Content Personal Study Activities 6.1 Apply safety rules for repairing propellers and propeller systems Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Installing parts on an appropriate support Laboratory notebook: see exercises related to laboratories 6.2 Analyze defects in the propeller or propeller system identifying and describing the defect found on the part during the visual inspection by using the diagnosis written in the documentation Laboratory notebook: see exercises related to laboratories 6.3 Suggest a solution for the defect that was found Solutions: adjusting linkages; repairing surface defects; balancing, adjusting alignment, or indicating not reparable Laboratory notebook: see exercises related to laboratories 6.4 Make the repair and record the results in the relevant documents Choosing the necessary specialized equipment or tools Using the manufacturer's manual to perform the repair Visual inspection or using instruments to check the results of the repair Recording results in writing in the documentation Laboratory notebook: see exercises related to laboratories 6.5 Analyze the results of the repair and record them in the relevant documents Determining the success of the repair Recording the decision in writing in the documents and logbooks Laboratory notebook: see exercises related to laboratories
+Repair Learning Objectives Content Personal Study Activities 6.1 Apply safety rules for repairing propellers and propeller systems Steps to follow: Using protective equipment (goggles, gloves, etc.) Establishing a safety zone Installing parts on an appropriate support Laboratory notes and documentation: see exercises related to laboratories in TEAMS 6.2 Analyze defects in the propeller or propeller system identifying and describing the defect found on the part during the visual inspection by using the diagnosis written in the documentation Laboratory notes and documentation: see exercises related to laboratories in TEAMS 6.3 Suggest a solution for the defect that was found Solutions: adjusting linkages; repairing surface defects; balancing, adjusting alignment, or indicating not reparable Laboratory notes and documentation: see exercises related to laboratories in TEAMS 6.4 Perform the repair and record the results in the relevant documents Choosing the necessary specialized equipment or tools Using the manufacturer's manual to perform the repair.
+Visual inspection or using instruments to check the results of the repair.
+Recording results in writing in the documentation Laboratory notes and documentation: see exercises related to laboratories in TEAMS 6.5 Analyze the results of the repair and record them in the relevant documents Determining the success of the repair Recording the decision in writing in the documents and logbooks Laboratory notes and documentation: see exercises related to laboratories in TEAMS